karthikpatel-code/Airlines-AI-Assistant/README.md

 ## Response Generation:

 * The SQL pipeline returns precise, factual data (e.g., "American Airlines operates 120 flights").
-* The RAG pipeline generates insightful, context-based responses, such as summaries or comparisons (e.g., "American Airlines has the most flights listed among all airlines, followed by Delta Airlines").
+* The RAG pipeline generates insightful, context-based responses, such as summaries or comparisons.
 * Both pipelines feed into the final response generator, ensuring the user receives a complete and informative answer.

 ## Final Answer: